BigTuna08/latent_space_interpretation/README.md

 The thickness notebooks are the most heavily commented, and are a good place to start.

 The remaining notebook, "normalizing_flows_density_estimation", runs a experiment using normalizing flows for density estimation.

+This project was completed as part of the mitacs[https://www.mitacs.ca/en/programs/accelerate] accelerate program, with Verafin[https://verafin.com/] as a partner.